Factoring (Distributive Property in Reverse)

 We can work the distributive property in reverse—we just need to check our rear view mirror first for small children.

-When we rewrite ab + ac as a(b + c), what we are actually doing is factoring.
+When we rewrite ab + ac as a(b + c), what we're actually doing is factoring.
 A factor in this case is one of two or more expressions multiplied together.
 Factoring an expression means breaking the expression down into bits we can multiply together to find the original expression.
-Why would we want to break something down and then multiply it back together to get something equivalent to what we started with in the first place?
+Why would we want to break something down and then multiply it back together to get what we started with in the first place?
 Oh, who knows.
 Those crazy mathematicians have a lot of time on their hands.
 It actually will come in handy, trust us.

-The factoring of expressions is similar to factoring numbers.
+Factoring expressions is pretty similar to factoring numbers.
 Click here for a refresher.

 To find the greatest common factor for an expression, look carefully at all of its terms.
 The number part of the greatest common factor will be the largest number that divides the number parts of all the terms.
 The variable part of a greatest common factor can be figured out one variable at a time.
 Much easier.
 Both to do and to explain.

 For each variable, find the term with the fewest copies.
-Use that number of copies (power) of the variable.
+Use that number of copies (powers) of the variable.
 Finally, multiply together the number part and each variable part.
-This step will produce the greatest common factor.
+This step will get us to the greatest common factor.

 Sometimes we have a choice of factorizations, depending on where we put the negative signs.
-We will show you now what we mean by that; grab a bunch of negative signs and follow us...
+We'll show you what we mean; grab a bunch of negative signs and follow us...